captionpoint/CaptionPoint-Server/public/will.md

 What’s there, darling?
 ---
 ## REBECCA:
-I was ruminating about your project and I thought—the basket in the chest in the closet!
+I was ruminating about your project and I thought…
+---
+## REBECCA:
+…the basket in the chest in the closet!
+---
+## REBECCA:
-And sure enough I found some of your sides, John.
+And sure enough, I found some of your sides, John.
+---
+## REBECCA:
 Falstaff!
+---
+## REBECCA:
 I’ll admit to mostly keeping the funny ones.
 ---
 ## ALICE: